On the snowy, northeastern Christmas of my 11th year, our parents gathered all five kids around the kitchen table to deliver the news.

-- If you’re a graphic designer, post an infographic of how often you met or exceeded your clients’ deadlines
+- If you’re a graphic designer, post an infographic showing how often you meet or exceed your clients’ deadlines.

-- If you’re a writer, blog about how you made money with just your keyboard and your good business sense
+- If you’re a writer, write an article about how you make money with your keyboard and smart business sense.

-- If you’re an accountant, post your music playlist on your Google+ profile
+- If you’re an accountant, post your music playlist on your favorite social media profile.

-Showing your prospects how those tired clichés won’t work for you and your company is an excellent way to make your business memorable.
+Showing your prospects how those tired clichés don’t work for you and your company is an excellent way to make your business memorable.

-It turns out I loved living in Texas — especially after my ears got used to the dialect — and I made many friends I’m still in contact with.
+It turns out I loved living in Texas — especially after my ears got used to the accent — and I made many friends I’m still in contact with.